-- The rear lid is also locked by a central locking. - If the vehicle rear lid is locked or unlocked using the button, when it is closed once more it will lock automatically. - A closed but not locked rear lid will lock automatically at a speed above about 9 km/h (7 mph).
+- The rear lid is also locked by a central lockina. - If the vehicle rear lid is locked or unlocked using the \Leftrightarrow button of the vehicle key, when it is closed again it will lock automatically. - A closed but not locked rear lid will lock automatically at a speed above about 9 km/h (7 mph).